Dicti93/MLSEM/README.md

 - **Commit Often:** Small, frequent commits help track changes and resolve conflicts more easily.
 - **Descriptive Messages:** Write clear, concise commit messages to describe the changes made.
 - **Pull Regularly:** To minimize conflicts, regularly update your local repository with the latest changes from the main branch.

-### Need Help?
-- For a comprehensive guide on Git commands and best practices, check out [Atlassian Git Tutorials](https://www.atlassian.com/git/tutorials).
-- If you're stuck or have questions, don't hesitate to reach out to the team.